John C. Bersia

 Senior Research Fellow in Terrorism Studies

-Ted Reynolds is Senior Research Fellow in Terrorism Studies for the Global Perspectives Office.
+Dr. Ted Reynolds is Senior Research Fellow in Terrorism Studies for the Global Perspectives Office.
 His work focuses on using both qualitative and quantitative methods of research to understand terrorist radicalization.
 Reynolds is a graduate of Rollins College with a B.A. in International Affairs and a UCF graduate with an M.A. in Political Science.
-He also has a graduate certificate in Terrorism Studies from the Centre for the Study of Terrorism and Political Violence at the University of St. Andrews, Scotland, UK, and completed the Summer Workshop on Teaching About Terrorism at Oklahoma University.
-Reynolds will be completing his Ph.D. in International Relations, researching “Terrorist Radicalization in Western Democracies” at the University of St. Andrews.
+Additionally, he has a graduate certificate in Terrorism Studies from the Centre for the Study of Terrorism and Political Violence at the University of St. Andrews, Scotland, UK, and completed the Summer Workshop on Teaching About Terrorism at Oklahoma University.
+Reynolds also received his Ph.D. in International Relations from St. Andrews, where he researched “Terrorist Radicalization in Western Democracies.”
 His current research is focused on understanding how extremists/terrorists use social media and other computer mediated communication to radicalize, recruit, and mobilize their members.
 He also serves as an adjunct professor teaching classes on terrorism studies and the intelligence community.
 Reynolds is partly sponsored by the Global Connections Foundation.

 Jocelyn Figueroa is the Program Coordinator for the Global Perspectives Office, the Diplomacy Program, the Terrorism Studies Program and other affiliated offices.
 She is responsible for managing budgets, assisting with the supervision of support staff and facilitating public events.
 In addition, she helps to manage globally oriented projects and programs, and serves as the business liaison to key partners, such as the Global Connections Foundation, the Florida Network for Global Studies and the U.S. Department of State.
 She is also the Business Editor for the Worldviews for the 21st Century monograph series.
 Previously, Figueroa was an English Teacher for the Union de Cooperativas de Ensenanza de Trabajo Asociado de Madrid (an educational group) in Spain.
 She also worked in administrative roles for various U.S. private companies and universities.
 Figueroa graduated from the University of Alcala de Henares in Spain with a Master’s in Hispanic Education.
 She also received a B.A. in Communications, with minors in Marketing and Spanish, from Stetson University.
 She speaks Spanish, is studying American Sign Language and has traveled throughout Europe.